Polyvagal Physical Therapy

 1. Breathwork and Vagal Toning

-Therapists guide patients through slow, diaphragmatic breathing, hum-based exercises, or gentle vocalizations to stimulate the vagus nerve and move into a state of calm.
+Therapists guide patients through slow, diaphragmatic breathing, guided visualizations, tapping or electrical stimulation to stimulate the vagus nerve and move into a state of restorative calm.

 2. Manual Therapy With a Nervous System Focus